mongodb-industry-solutions/inventory-management/README.md

 cd app
 ```

-Now copy the `env.local.example` file in this directory to `.env.local` (which will be ignored by Git) as seen below:
+Now copy the `EXAMPLE.env` file in this directory to `.env.local` (which will be ignored by Git) as seen below:

 ```bash
 cp EXAMPLE.env .env.local